YunoHost/doc/packaging_apps_actions.md

         # here, you put a list of arguments exactly like in manifest.toml/json
         [first_action.arguments.first_argument]
         type = "string"
-        ask = "service to restart"
+        ask.en = "service to restart"
         example = "nginx"

         ...  # add more arguments here if needed